ni/nimble/packages/nimble-components/src/rich-text/specs/README.md

 The `nimble-rich-text-editor` will be divided into two sections namely an `editor` section and a `footer` section.

-1. The `editor` section is the actual text area to add or update rich text content. list of options in `nimble-list-option`, for displaying the drop-down list for `@mention` in the editor.
+1. The `editor` section is the actual text area to add or update the rich text content.
 2. The `footer` section consists of `nimble-toggle-button` to control each text formatting functionalities like bold, italic, etc, and a
    `footer-actions` slot element which is typically used to add action buttons to the right bottom of the component.